Will file Cong prez poll nomination if party people wish so: Rajasthan CM Ashok Gehlot | Politics

 ''Rajnath Singh became BJP president, then Amit Shah became president then Nadda ji, was it discussed.
 We are fortunate that the media only talks about the Congress (polls),'' he said.

-Meanwhile, Tharoor, who is set to contest the polls, met party central election authority chief Madhusudan Mistry at the AICC headquarters here.
+Meanwhile, Tharoor, who is set to contest the polls, met party central election authority chief Madhusudan Mistry at the AICC headquarters in New Delhi.

 The process for filing nominations for the election will be held from September 24 to 30.